 Bonus Tip: Make sure to add anything to your packing checklist that is particular to you so that you don’t forget anything.
 You do not want to have to be spending a great deal of time trying to locate a store to buy these items when you are supposed to be out communing with nature!

-As you can tell, there is much more to do in Gatlinburg and the Smoky Mountains than you can possibly do on one vacation.
-In fact, most people would be hard pressed to do everything within their lifetime.
-What you will want to do is make a list of the few items that you and your family (or traveling party) really want to see and do.
+As you can tell, there is much more to do in Gatlinburg and the Smoky Mountains than you can do on one vacation.
+Most people would be hard-pressed to do everything within their lifetime.
+What you will want to do is make a list of the few items that you and your family (or traveling party) want to see and do.
 That will help you make sure that you don’t leave anything out and return home disappointed.

 You want to make sure that you leave time to relax.
 This is a vacation, after all.
 Do not plan your daily schedule so tight that you collapse into bed exhausted at the end of every day.
-It is important to structure in some time just to ‘see what happens’.
+It is important to structure it sometime just to see what happens.
 This will allow you to experience things that you never knew existed.
 This is one trip where spontaneity truly will add some spice to your life.

-Bonus Tip #1: You could decide to group your activities by their locations; and visit several on your list that are nearby each other.
+Bonus Tip #1: You could decide to group your activities by their locations, and visit several on your list that is nearby each other.
 That can save time to do other things further down your list.

 Bonus Tip #2: If you’re an early riser, get in a hike or two before the others in the cabin wake up.
 You will feel fresh and ready to tackle the day when everyone else is still trying to roll out of bed!